-Both solar thermal and photovoltaic systems are installed on the roof of the house and have their respective advantages and disadvantages.
-A photovoltaic system requires more roof space, while solar thermal collectors are more expensive.
+Both solar thermal and solar systems are installed on the roof of the house and have their respective advantages and disadvantages.
+A solar system requires more roof space, while solar thermal collectors are more expensive.
 Your decision should be based on your individual requirements.

 If you have sufficient roof space available, you can also consider a combination of both systems.
 Combined installation and use are possible without any problems.